-When exiting the runway via Rapid Exit Taxiway FR the standard routing will be to cross the Northern Runway without stopping on the rapid exit taxiway and turn right onto Taxiway J. When exiting the runway via Rapid Exit Taxiway E the standard routing will be to turn right on to the Northern Runway without stopping on the rapid exit taxiway.
+When exiting the runway via Rapid Exit Taxiway FR the standard routing will be to cross the Northern Runway without stopping on the rapid exit taxiway and turn right onto Taxiway J. When exiting the runway via Rapid Exit Taxiway ER (or disused E) the standard routing will be to turn right on to the Northern Runway and hold short of taxiway T, without stopping on the rapid exit taxiway.